alexfunnell-zz/gazelle-deprecated/README.md

 Not sure which scale will look best?
 Want to play around with some different settings?
 Run this.

-Then just press the `s` key and you'll save the selected scale to disk!
+Then just press the's` key, and you'll save the selected scale to disk!

 Alternatively, press `ESC` to exit the window without saving.